 But video sales letters can solve that problem.
 They afford you the ability to get and hold your audience's attention much more quickly than with text, after which you can get straight into the important parts.

-Maybe you've hit a wall and your sales don't seem to be increasing.
+So for instance, maybe you've hit a wall, and your sales don't seem to be increasing.
 Or maybe you just want to boost your conversions and take your business to the next level.

 That's where video sales letters come in.
 Where sales letters fall flat, they shine.
-And yes, there's a lot more involved and they can take a lot longer.
-So you might be wondering if a video sales letter is worth all the work they take.
+Sure, there's a lot more involved and they can take a lot longer, but they’re well worth the extra effort.

 But a video with a voice or even a person on screen can make a huge difference.
 That shows that you're not just some business entity, you're a real person working to help people.